 - DIGITAL (digital art, gaming, digital journalism, digital publishing),

 - SPATIAL (architecture and design),

 - SCIENTIFIC/art, science & business (humanities, social, natural and economic sciences).

-For the first time in its 30-year history, Akademie Schloss Solitude is expanding its profile with the addition of a thematic focus to the 2019 application round for fellows joining the Akademie in 2020–2021.
-From 2020 onward, Akademie Schloss Solitude in cooperation with KfW Stiftung is launching a new program with a specific content-related focus, which a group of seven fellows is invited to investigate in any way they wish over a period of nine months.
+For the first time in its 30-year history, Akademie Schloss Solitude expanded its profile with the addition of a thematic focus to the 2019 application round for fellows joining the Akademie in 2020–2021.
+From 2020 onward, Akademie Schloss Solitude in cooperation with will launch a new programme with a specific content-related focus, which a group of seven fellows is invited to investigate in any way they wish over a period of nine months.
 With this thematic focus, the Akademie wishes to consolidate the importance accorded by society to transdisciplinary and discursive-artistic work, providing content-related momentum.

 The Solitude fellowship is a residential fellowship.
 Fellows are obliged to spend at least two thirds of their fellowships at the Akademie.
 All fellows must have their permanent residence in Stuttgart for the fellowship’s duration (obligation to register residence).

-The Akademie also offers optional additional benefits which are adjustable in accordance with the current budget situation: Transport expenses subsidy for the carriage of materials, tools, instruments and books to Stuttgart and from Stuttgart to the fellow’s home town, Project funding and one-off materials subsidy, Health insurance in the case of non-EU fellowship candidates.
+The Akademie also offers optional additional benefits which are adjustable in accordance with the current budget situation: transport expenses subsidy for materials, tools, instruments and books to Stuttgart and from Stuttgart to the fellow’s home town, project funding and one-off materials subsidy, health insurance in the case of non-EU fellowship candidates.